Peru: Cordillera Huayhuash

 How We Travel

 Our trekking guide is local and experienced, supported by a cook, mule wrangler and photographer.
-Most gear is expedition-quality and provided for us.
+Our gear is expedition-quality and provided for us.
 We carry our own packs and camp every night but one.
 Along the way, we eat top-tier Peruvian camp meals.

 Day by Day